 - Describes each author’s role and importance within the Harlem Renaissance.

 - Identify the elements in each of their poems in which you see evidence of the “double-consciousness” being expressed by each author.

-- Fully describe at least two (2) primarythemes you see in the writingp during this time period, referring to specific lines in each of the pieces.
+- Fully describe at least two (2) primary themes you see in the poetry written during this time period, referring to specific lines in each of the poems.

-- Discuss how these works challenge or inspire you for your personal life or profession.
+- Discuss how these lines challenge or inspire you for your personal life or profession.

 - Biographical information for each woman, emphasizing elements especially relevant to the speeches.

 - Describe the obstacles and limitations each faced that normally would hinder the making of these speeches.